ASNA/decimal-input-for-windows-forms/README.md

 ### Hooking things up

-To register a TextBox to this code, use the provided `RegisterTextBoxForFormattedInput` method like this:
+To register a TextBox to this code, use the provided `RegisterTextBoxForFormattedInput` method like this from your form's `Load` event handler:

     RegisterTextBoxForFormattedInput(textBox1, 2)